-An example of NVE streaming framework is 3D Tiles (Schilling, Bolling, and Nagel 2016), which is a specification for visualizing massive 3D geospatial data developed by Cesium and built on top of glTF.
+An example of NVE streaming framework is 3D Tiles [Schilling et al., 2016], which is a specification for visualizing massive 3D geospatial data developed by Cesium and built on top of glTF.
 Their main goal is to display 3D objects on top of regular maps, and their visualization consists in a top-down view, whereas we seek to let users freely navigate in our scenes, whether it be flying over the scene or moving along the roads.